teuben/teunix/docs/astronomy-on-ubuntu.md

 ### AppImage

-This is the simplest of the "build once, run anywhere" executable in linux. super simple, one file, make it exectable (**chmod +x**) and run it.
+This is the simplest of the "build once, run anywhere" executable in linux. super simple, one file, make it exectable
+(**chmod +x**) and run it.
 All the pain is for the developer.
 Has some (security?) issues?
 AppImages are not signed (some AppStored refuse to publish those) and do not support ICU (language extensions), for one.

 ### flatpak

-RedHat's attempt to provide portable execjutables that can be deplyed anywhere.
+RedHat's attempt to provide portable executables that can be deployed anywhere.
 Remember this thing called "build ones, run anywhere" ?
 How did that work for you?

 Well, I have  bones to pick when you have mounted filesystems.
 More about that later.